The basic setup of sorry-cypress is already quite useful - we can run cypress tests in parallel without any limitations.

 director service will use MongoDB to store the test runs and the results

 API service (a GraphQL interface to MongoDB) to let us issue queries and retrieve tests results

-Dashboard service - a web dashboard implemented in ReactJS to let us browser the results in a browser
+Dashboard service - a web dashboard for browsing the results

-minio will let us to store files - videos and screenshots generated by cypress agents
+minio will let us store files - videos and screenshots generated by cypress agent

 We are going to run all the services locally using

 # get docker-compose filecurl --output docker-compose.minio.yml https://raw.githubusercontent.com/sorry-cypress/sorry-cypress/master/docker-compose.minio.yml# start the servicesdocker-compose -f ./docker-compose.minio.yml up